The Salon (TV series)

-The Salon is a British reality TV show where various members of the public (some famous) are invited daily to have treatments (mostly hair styles) in a studio built beauty salon situated in Balham, south-west London, and in the second series, a purpose-built studio inside the Trocadero, Piccadilly Circus.
+The Salon is a British interactive reality TV show set in a beauty salon in London, which first aired on Channel 4 in 2003.
+Various members of the public (some famous) were invited daily to have treatments (mostly hair styles) in a studio built beauty salon situated in Balham, south-west London, and in the second series, a purpose-built studio inside the Trocadero, Piccadilly Circus.

 Overview

+Everything going on in the salon was filmed.
+While all beauty treatments were free of charge, customers had to agree to appear on television.
+Beauty treatments on the show ranged from haircuts and Botox injections, to collagen implants and colonic irrigation.

 Viewers were given an insight into the running and bickering of life in a professional salon with manager Paul Merritt and his team of trainees and employees.
 The show was most notable for bringing fame to Brazilian-born hairstylist, Ricardo Ribeiro and introducing viewers to Sharon and Ozzy Osbourne's nephew, Terry Longden.